wongkenny240/ComputerForensics/incident-response-artifacts/registry.md

 HKLM\SYSTEM\ControlSet00X\Enum\USBSTOR\{Device Class ID}
 ```

-* Check the serial number through the Unique Instance ID format of the Device Class ID subkey
+* The serial number is a sub-key of the Device Class ID
+* If the USB devices have a unique serial from their respective manufacturers. &0 or &1 will be displayed at the end of the serial number.
+* If instead the second character is an & then the device does not have a unique serial number and Windows has issued one which is unique to the local system only.

 ![](../.gitbook/assets/image%20%2857%29.png)